SutopaSuhrid/Form-Assistant-AI/README.md

 Team Collaboration: GitHub enabled for seamless engineering teamwork.

-Extensible: Easy to adapt to other USCIS forms in future versions.
+Extensible: Easy to adapt to other USCIS forms/FAFSA/TAX documents in future versions.

 Getting Started
 Clone the repo:

 bash
 git clone https://github.com/yourusername/form-assistant-AI.git

 Installation:
 Install Python 3.8+ and recommended dependencies (see requirements.txt).

 Use a virtual environment for isolation: